miniengineer/mini_notes/README.md

-# Mini Notes
+# MiniNotes

-### Mini Notes is a responsive single-page application for taking notes.
+### MiniNotes is a responsive single-page application for taking notes.

 ### Try it on [Heroku](https://mini-notes.herokuapp.com/)!